juntaochen1/juntaochen1.github.io/_pages/about.md

   - /about.html
 ---

-Hello, welcome to my homepage.
+Welcome to my homepage.
 I am an assistant professor in the Department of Computer and Information Sciences at Fordham University.
 I am also affiliated with the Fordham Center for Cybersecurity.
 I received my PhD in Electrical Engineering from NYU Tandon School of Engineering in 2020.

 Contact: LL610H, 113 W 60th St, New York, NY 10023<br/>
 Email: jchen504(at)fordham.edu